harold174/serverless-java-movies/README.md

 ```
 sam local start-api
 ```
-## Multiple serverless microservices sharing one API GATEWAY
+## Multiple serverless microservices sharing one Api Gateway

-By default, each serverless project will create an API GATEWAY.
+By default, each serverless project will create an Api Gateway.
 However, you can change this behavior changing some `serverless.yml` configurations.

 In the provider item, you are going to add the `restApiId` and the `restApiRootResourceId`.
 The first refers to the API id that you can see on aws api gateway and the second one refers to the root path of the API.